dlowe/nnet/README.markdown

 training & classifying).
 The program will crash and die horribly if it runs out of memory.

+The Microsoft C compiler doesn't provide a dirent API, so to get this working on a Windows system you'll need cygwin gcc (tested) or some other dirent compatibility library (untested).

 # Obfuscation:

 Zombies!
 (Since neural networks are modeled after BRAINS, ya know?
 And